errchh/DynPrompt-1a/README.md

 If you have any feedback or suggestions for improvement, or if you know any good tutorials on Langflow and n8n, please let me know!
 Let's connect.

-## License and Attribution
+## Attribution

-This project is licensed under the MIT License.
 I would like to thank the open source community and the instructors from deeplearning.ai.